shaved-noodles/4003-project/README.md

 # 4003-project
- exploratory data analysis and visualization of NY crime data
+This project is an exploratory data analysis and visualization of NY crime data.
+This is the coursework for 4003: Data Skills for Computational Social Science.

+I would like to thank my teammate Anwen Li.
+She is a great teammate and did an amazing job in brainstorming especially.

-since the project is too large to display on Github, I uploaded it through this link:
+Since the project is too large to display on Github, I uploaded it through this link:

 https://easyupload.io/cry8n7

-you are very welcome to download and play with the datasets!
+You are very welcome to download and play with the datasets!